 8.6 Any member of the Board absenting himself from three meetings consecutively without satisfactory explanations shall be deemed to have withdrawn from the Board and a successor may be co-opted by the Board to serve until the next Annual General Meeting.
 Any changes in the Board shall be notified to the Registrar of Societies within four weeks of the change.

 8.7 The duty of the Board is to organise and supervise the daily activities of the Society.
 The Board may not act contrary to the expressed wishes of the General Meeting without prior reference to it and always remains subordinate to the General Meetings.

 8.8 The Board has power to authorise the expenditure of a sum not exceeding the approved budget from the Society’s funds for the Society’s purposes.

 DUTIES OF OFFICE-BEARERS

 9.1 The President shall chair all General and Board meetings.
 He shall also represent the Society in its dealings with outside persons.

 9.2 The Immediate Past President shall be the previous President of the Society and he shall assist and advice the President and shall bring to completion projects he initiated during his term of office as President.

-9.3 The Vice President shall assist the President and deputise for him in his absence.
+9.3 The President Elect shall assist the President and deputise for him in his absence.

 9.4 The Hon Secretary shall keep all records, except financial, of the Society and shall be responsible for their correctness.
 He will keep minutes of all General and Board meetings.
 He shall maintain an up-to-date Register of Members at all times.